jeffisnotahero/routinetask/routine_3_pseudocode.md

 Pre-condition:
-Prepare a list for China and Korea, which includes orders that is more than or equal to 500k JPY Prepare a list for China and Korea, which shows all customer buy a certain type of products.
+Prepare a list for China and Korea, which includes orders that is more than or equal to 500k JPY
+    -check and jot down into excel list whenever new CC order email come in.
+Prepare a list for China and Korea, which shows all customer buy a certain type of products.
+    -Korea : distributor name, model
+    -China : use the order list

 Korea China region revenue requirements:
 1) First get data below